Mapping Workflow

 Unfiltered Image

 Unfiltered Image DialogAn unfiltered image contains both elastic and inelastically scattered electrons and is acquired with no energy-selecting slit inserted.
-When you acquire an unfiltered image, it is useful as an accompaniment with zero-loss imaging.
+When you obtain an unfiltered image, it is useful as an accompaniment with zero-loss imaging.

 1. To acquire an unfiltered image, only specify the camera parameters.